netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    A device may provide a predefined user account (e.g., a system administrator that is always available and has full privileges) for initial system set up and management of other users/groups.
-It is possible that clients can define a new user/group and grant it particular privileges, but the predefined administrator account and its granted access cannot be modified.
+It is possible that a new user/group can be defined granted particular privileges, but the predefined administrator account and its granted access are immutable.

 ## UC4 - Declaring immutable system configuration from an LNE's perspective

-   An LNE (logical network element) is an independently managed virtual network device made up of resources allocated to it from its host or parent network device {{?RFC8530}}.
+   An logical network element (LNE) is an independently managed virtual network device made up of resources allocated to it from its host or parent network device {{?RFC8530}}.
 The host device may allocate some resources to an LNE, which from an LNE's perspective is provided by